 - Promote the growth of ethically responsible business leaders and adhere to the highest standards of honesty and academic integrity.

 II.
 Instructor Standards

 - Begin and end class on time.

-- Engage students to promote the analysis, synthesis, and evaluation of class content, cognizant of the balance of student centered activities and presentation style instruction.
+- Engage students to promote the analysis, synthesis, and evaluation of class content.

 - Create a classroom environment with intriguing content that motivates student interest, develops subject mastery, and highlights business applications.